ajirios/Zippr/README.md

 2: Users can enter their phone number by country phone code.
 3: Users can allow location permission.
 4: Users can register or login to the app by email and password.

+Features By Edwin

+1:Users can select from a list of vehicle types for their ride.
+2:Users can select from a list of driving options for their vehicle.
+3:Users can see real-time changes of driving options as drivers change their location.
+4:Users can confirm their pickup location and price before their ride order is placed.